E-Commerce “Compare” tools allow users to select products and view side-by-side sheets of their specifications.

 Not all sites need a “Compare” tool, but it can be incredibly helpful to users in certain industries — when implemented well.

-Indeed, during large-scale usability testing several of the “Compare” tools offered, even at large sites, proved more harmful to users’ experience compared to not having the feature at all, since users are still able to compare products on their own without a dedicated site feature.
+Indeed, during our large-scale UX testing several of the tested “Compare” tools offered, even at large e-commerce sites, proved more harmful to users’ experience compared to not having the feature at all, since users are still able to compare products on their own without a dedicated site feature.

-In this article, we’ll discuss the test findings from our large-scale usability study related to “Compare” tools.
+In this article, we’ll discuss the test findings from our Baymard Premium UX research database related to “Product Comparison” tools.
 In particular, we’ll discuss:

 Comparison tools, while often helpful, aren’t always the right choice for particular sites or product verticals.
 Our benchmarking reveals that it’s currently 38% of the 60 largest e-commerce sites that offer a “Compare” tool, almost unchanged from 40% when we first started tracking this back in 2015.

-Indeed, during our usability testing many leading sites had a “Compare” tool that actually did more harm than good because it was implemented so poorly.
+Indeed, during our usability testing many leading sites had a “Compare” tool that actually did more harm than good because it was implemented so poorly, without considering UX design.

 Therefore, before jumping right to deciding to implement a new “Compare” tool (or redesign an existing one), 3 crucial considerations must be made first: